Tammy Kim

 Tammy Kim (born January 16, 1971) is an American politician and nonprofit executive.
 She was a member of the Irvine City Council in California from 2020 to 2024.

 Kim was an elected member of the Central Committee for the Democratic Party in Orange County representing California's 73rd State Assembly district.

 In February 2023, Kim announced that she would be running as a candidate for the 2024 Irvine mayoral election. she subsequently lost her race for Mayor to Larry Agran.
-Tammy Kim was charged with ten felonies and one misdemeanor by the Orange County District Attorney in May of 2025 relating to residency discrepancies while Kim was on Council and attempting to run in a special election to get back onto city council.
+Tammy Kim was charged with ten felonies and one misdemeanor by the Orange County District Attorney in May 2025 relating to residency discrepancies while Kim was on Council and attempting to run in a special election to get back onto city council.

 Biography

 Kim was born in Seoul, South Korea and immigrated with her family to the United States as an infant in 1971, eventually settling in Flint, Michigan where she spent her youth.
 Her family moved to Baltimore, Maryland right after her high school graduation and attended Michigan State University.
 Kim moved to Los Angeles in 1997 and then to Orange County in 2002.
 She settled in Irvine in 2005 with her son.